salernoelia/midi-to-freq-cpp-array/README.md

 # MIDI to Frequency Converter

 Converts MIDI files into C++ compatible frequency arrays, splitting notes into groups of 4 tones with their respective durations.
+The original usecase was to automate the sound-design to microcontroller process for esp32.

 ## Installation